Weekend Getaways

 Be sure to visit its garden-like cloister, where a gaggle of white geese make their home.
 Next door is the fascinating Barcelona History Museum, with underground walkways that traverse the excavated remains of the ancient Roman city of Barcino.

-For lunch, dine at Picasso’s former haunt, 4 Gats, a gorgeous Art Nouveau restaurant dating from 1897.
+For lunch, dine at Picasso’s former haunt, 4 Gats, a gorgeous Art Nouveau restaurant dating back to 1897.
 The artist himself designed the menu cover, which is still used today.
 Choose from traditional Catalan dishes like the signature canelons, a meat-stuffed pasta in a rich truffle béchamel sauce.

-Rooftop terraces are a must-do for alfresco drinks with views, and The Roof at The Barcelona Edition, rising 10 stories above El Born, is one of the best, whether you’re facing the sea or catching the sunset over the mountains.
+Rooftop terraces are a must-do for alfresco drinks with city views, and The Roof at The Barcelona EDITION, rising 10 stories above El Born, is one of the best, whether you’re facing the sea or catching the sunset over the mountains.

-From there, it’s a short stroll to Bodega la Puntual, where you can mix and match from a long list of affordable traditional tapas.
-Wind down with a cocktail at nearby Paradiso, a hip speakeasy concealed behind a pastrami shop, or dance the night away at the intimate underground club Cabaret, beneath The Barcelona Edition.
+From there, it’s a short stroll to Bodega La Puntual, where you can mix and match from a long list of affordable traditional tapas.
+Wind down with a cocktail at nearby Paradiso, a hip speakeasy concealed behind a deli, and grab a nightcap at The Punch Room back at The Barcelona EDITION, with intimate lounge vibes and globally inspired punches served in vintage silver.

 Sunday: Travel from Sea to Mountain